liborty/TokenCrypt/README.md

 they are easily transmitted but they need to be stored securely, that means strongly encrypted.

-For similar trasport reasons, base64 encoding into printable characters is often used to encode binary data.
+For similar transport reasons, base64 encoding into printable characters is often used to encode binary data.

 Security tokens and other types of files may sometimes be all mixed up in one directory.
 This is not the best practice but